ia97lies/roblocks/IDEAS.md

 ** Also complex generated robots are possible (genetical algorithmen for example) ** The format of a stored robot is human readable and therefor easily extentable ** As well grouping of macro robot parts are that way possible.
+** LED (light in all direction) with connect faces in all direction